Why Choose the Philippines — Is Malaysia a Better Choice?

-In general terms this usually revolves around entering the country on a tourist visa, or visa waiver entry stamp, and extending that form of entry privilege for as long as the rules of that country allow.
+In general terms, this usually revolves around entering the country on a tourist visa, or visa waiver entry stamp, and extending that form of entry privilege for as long as the rules of that country allow.

 In Malaysia, Hong Kong, Singapore and perhaps some other former British colonies, the rules for a UK passport holder are often more liberal.

 Malaysia is easy to enter.
 You fly in and get a 90 Day visitor stamp automatically.
 Although I have found some conflicting information on this issue, it may be possible to extend this 90-day stamp for another 30 days at a time, for a price of a bit more than $30USD (a buck a day, give or take), but I can’t find the definitive rule for you at this time.

-What the majority of single expats do in Malaysia is make a visa run every 90 days or so, back home or to a nearby country. “nearby countries” include Singapore, which is pretty close, since it used to be a part of Malaysia.
+What the majority of single expats do in Malaysia is to make a visa run every 90 days or so, back home or to a nearby country. “nearby countries” include Singapore, which is pretty close, since it used to be a part of Malaysia.

-In contrast, the Philippines allows only (was 21, now 30) days upon initial entry (smart people get a tourist visa in advance, it’s better, faster, cheaper), but what the average guy/gal does in arrive get30 days, extend that 30 days for an additional 29 at an immigration office, and then extend every 60 days (for a fee) as long as a total of (was 24 now 36) months.
+In contrast, the Philippines allows only (was 21, now 30) days upon initial entry (smart people get a tourist visa in advance, it’s better, faster, cheaper), but what the average guy/gal does in arrive get 30 days, extend that 30 days for an additional 29 at an immigration office, and then extend every 60 days (for a fee) as long as a total of (was 24 now 36) months.

-The costs for visa renewals are complex and often seem mysterious … I’ve done them for as long as 16 months (the limit for approvals at local Immigration offices, months 27 through 24 require application to the BI headquarters in Intramuros, Manila)and find that it’s much easier to say it costs and average of a little over $2 USD per day in the Philippines.
+The costs for visa renewals are complex and often seem mysterious … I’ve done them for as long as 16 months (the limit for approvals at local Immigration offices, months 27 through 24 require application to the BI headquarters in Intramuros, Manila)and find that it’s much easier to say it costs an average of a little over $2 USD per day in the Philippines.

 The Philippine lets you stay longer, but niggle-naggles with more frequent trips to Immigration, a myriad of small fees (death by small cuts), etc.

-In this case it is a definite case of pay your money and take you choice.
-Winner: It’s a draw, says Philly.
+In this case, it is a definite case of pay your money and take your choice.

 With A Host Country Spouse

 A Filipino or former Filipino (such as a Filipino who gave up Philippine citizenship for US citizenship and has decided NOT to reacquire his/her Philippine citizenship), can sponsor their spouse (and children, if accompanying the parents) for a Balikbayan Privilege (we’ll call it a BB) stamp upon arrival in the Philippines.

 The only requirement is that they travel together and that they be legally married … able to produce their marriage certificate.
-More info here: Coming to the Philippines as a Balikbayan

-It exempts the holder from the annual registration/head tax requirements, exempts the holder from purchasing an ACR-I card, exempts the holder from the ECC (Exit Clearance Certificate) upon leaving the country and can be continued indefinitely by leaving the country and returning … good for a one year stay, every time.
-Hard, indeed to beat.
+It exempts the holder from the annual registration/head tax requirements, exempts the holder from purchasing an ACR-I card, exempts the holder from the ECC (Exit Clearance Certificate) requirement upon leaving the country and can be continued indefinitely by leaving the country and returning … good for a one year stay, every time.

 After 5 years, if still married and legal, the foreigner can then get a permanent stay visa.
 More on the conditions and privileges of a permanent residency in Malaysia based on Malaysian citizen spousal status.